d-otis/doomsday-prepper-inventory/notes.md

 ## Location Show
 - [x] Should list all items and their # and par in addition to color code if under par

+## Users
+- [ ] Create Account model that is owned by User
+- [ ] Add migration to attach Account ID to each model?